 Conclusion: Be Boring, Be Profitable

 Real estate investment in Ahmedabad is not about finding the "next big thing".
-It's about following the infrastructure.
+It is about following visible infrastructure and demand patterns.
 The Metro line and the S.G.
 Highway flyovers have defined the growth corridors for the next 5 years.

-And finally, ensure your paperwork is watertight.
+And finally, ensure your paperwork is complete.
 A "Banakhat" (Agreement to Sale) is not ownership.
 A "Sale Deed" is.
-Follow the Registration Process religiously.
-Happy Investing!
+Follow the Registration Process step by step so that your documents match your investment plan.

 Frequently Asked Questions (FAQs)